shebiexpert-tech/cyber-forensics-portfolio/README.md

 `lockdown-incident-response-report.pdf`
 Full incident response investigation combining network forensics (Wireshark), memory forensics (Volatility 3), and malware analysis.
 Traced a complete attack chain from reconnaissance through web-shell deployment to execution of an AgentTesla RAT payload.

+### 4. Tusk Infostealer Threat Intelligence Report
+`tusk-infostealer-threat-intel-report.pdf`
+Analyzed a malware sample hash using VirusTotal to identify a multi-stage Rhadamanthys infostealer infection chain.
+Traced the malware from its dropped payload back through its parent loader and root dropper, and documented the threat's cryptocurrency wallet-targeting capabilities in a formal threat intelligence report.

 ## Tools Used
 | Tool | Purpose |
 |---|---|